acatone-git/Alternative_DS_Layouts_CubeXX/README.md

 # Change Layouts

-- Press Menu + Arrow Left / Right to cycle the various layouts
+- On the Cube XX, press the Menu Key (M) and use the Left/Right Arrows to cycle through the various layouts.